 A correspondent bank is a foreign bank that provides banking services on behalf of a local bank, in a foreign country.
 That allows local banks to offer foreign banking services to their customers, without opening branches in a foreign country.

-The banking services correspondent banks provide include wire transfers, processing banking documents, performing due diligence before executing transactions, and conducting transactions.
+The banking services correspondent banks provide include wire transfers, processing banking documents, performing due diligence before executing and conducting transactions.

 - How Correspondent Banks Operate

 - How Banks Settle a Foreign Transaction with Correspondent Banking

 - How a Banks Finds an Intermediary Bank

 When two banks agree to establish a banking correspondence, they usually open a correspondent bank account from their ends.
 Local banks use these correspondent bank accounts, to settle international transactions with correspondent banks.

 A local bank refers to the bank account it opens for a correspondent bank as a Nostro account.
 That same account is referred to as a Vostro account, by the correspondent bank on whose behalf it was opened.

 The number of correspondent bank accounts a local bank has, is determined by the number of correspondent banking relationships it has.
 In most cases, the higher the number of foreign transactions a bank handles, the more correspondent banking relationships it has.